MAJD12358/GCD-/README.md

 ## Introduction

 Welcome to the GCD Programming Guide!
-This guide is designed to help you understand the fundamentals of the GCD programming language and harness its advanced features.
+This guide helps you understand the GCD programming language and its advanced features.

 ...

-For more in-depth information, refer to the [GCD Language Definition](link/to/gcd_definition.gcd).
+For more information, refer to the [GCD Language Definition](link/to/gcd_definition.gcd).

 Happy coding! :rocket:
 ```